Anchor27/Virtual-Painter/README.md

 1. OpenCV
 2. Integration of OpenCV
 3. System Requirements
+4. Building and Running
-4. Use Cases
+5. Use Cases
-5. Customization
-6. Examples
+6. Customization
-7. Troubleshooting
+7. Examples
-8. Known Issues
+8. Troubleshooting Common Issues
 9. FAQ (Frequently Asked Questions)
-10. Examples and Use Cases
-11. Performance Considerations
+10. Performance Considerations
-12. Contributing Guidelines
+11. Contributing Guidelines
-13. Credits and Thanks
+12. Credits and Thanks

 ## 1. OpenCV
 OpenCV, or the Open Source Computer Vision Library, stands as a pivotal tool for the Virtual Painter project.
 Developed by Intel and now maintained by a global community, OpenCV is a versatile open-source software library designed for computer vision and machine learning applications.
 In the context of the Virtual Painter, OpenCV serves as the backbone for real-time processing, contour detection, and color tracking.